LennonLab/Emergence/EmergencePrePrint.md

 where 't' is the resource type, 'v' is the size of the particle, and 'x' and 'y' are the x and y coordinates.

 #### System level state variables
-Each Simplex model begins with random choices for the values of:
+Each Emergence model begins with random choices for the values of:

 * width in arbitrary units
 * height in arbitrary units
 * flow through rate in units of distance moved per time step by the environmental matrix; a minimum of 0.

 #### Spatial and temporal scales
-**Spatial extent** -- The environment of Simplex is square and two dimensional, and can vary along each axis from 1 to any number of arbitrary units.
+**Spatial extent** -- The environment of Emergence is square and two dimensional, and can vary along each axis from 1 to any number of arbitrary units.
 All particles move in decimal units, the limit of which is determined by Python's decimal precision.
 This means that individual particles can occupy practically infinite locations.

-**Temporal extent** -- Simplex models can run for any number of time steps and record data at any number of time steps.
+**Temporal extent** -- Emergence models can run for any number of time steps and record data at any number of time steps.

 #### Process overview and scheduling
-**Model assembly** -- The Simplex user runs the main python program (i.e., main.py).
+**Model assembly** -- The Emergence user runs the main python program (i.e., main.py).
 The main program chooses random values for system-level state variables including whether disturbance, immigration, speciation, fluid dynamics, etc. will occur and at what rates.
 The main program also imports modules (i.e., groups of functions) for diversity metrics, spatial analysis, the initiation of output files, and for simulating life history processes (immigration, maintenance, death, growth, consumption, disturbance, passive dispersal, active dispersal, resource flow, resource inflow, and metabolic state transitions).

-**Simulating life history** -- Simplex models begin simulation immediately after assembly.
+**Simulating life history** -- Emergence models begin simulation immediately after assembly.
 The order of life history processes is randomized at each time step to prevent scheduling bias.

 *Immigration:* By default, individuals enter at any point in the environment.